Ismael Saibari

-Ismael Saibari (إسماعيل صيباري; born 28 January 2001) is a professional footballer who plays as a midfielder or a winger for club PSV Eindhoven.
-Born in Spain, he plays for the Morocco national team.
+Ismael Saibari Ben El Basra (Note: إسماعيل صيباري) (born 28 January 2001) is a professional footballer who plays as an attacking midfielder or forward for club Bayern Munich.
+Born in Spain, he represents the Morocco national team.

+Early life

+Ismael Saibari was born on 28 January 2001 in Terrassa, Spain, to a Moroccan family from Ksar el-Kebir.
+Saibari initially struggled walking because of a clubfoot malformation, he wore orthopedic braces for over a year which delayed his first independent steps until he was two years old.

+When Saibari was six, his family moved to Willebroek in Belgium where he was raised.
+In 2020, Saibari moved to the Netherlands alone when he joined PSV Eindhoven.

+Saibari holds triple Moroccan, Spanish and Belgian citizenship.
+Saibari can speak Dutch, French, English, Arabic and Spanish.

 Club career

-PSV Eindhoven
+Youth career

-Saibari began his youth career in Spain and Belgium, spending time at K Beerschot VA, Anderlecht, K.V.
-Mechelen and Genk, before moving to the Netherlands to join PSV Eindhoven on 29 July 2020, signing a three-year contract.
-He initially featured for Jong PSV in the Eerste Divisie, and made his senior debut for PSV in the Eredivisie on 1 November that year, coming on as a substitute for Mario Götze in a 4–0 victory over ADO Den Haag.
+Saibari began his youth career in Spain and Belgium, spending time at Beerschot, Anderlecht, KV Mechelen and Genk, before moving to the Netherlands to join PSV Eindhoven on 29 July 2020, signing a three-year contract.
+He initially featured for Jong PSV in the Eerste Divisie.

+PSV

+Saibari made his senior debut for PSV in the Eredivisie on 1 November that year, coming on as a substitute for Mario Götze in a 4–0 victory over ADO Den Haag.

-On August 19, 2023, Saibari netted his first goal for PSV in a 3–1 away win over Vitesse.
-Later that month, on August 30, he scored twice in a 5–1 win over Rangers in the Champions League play-off round, securing a spot in the competition's group stage and earning Man of the Match honors.
-Having qualified for the Champions League, he made his first group stage appearance on September 20, starting against Arsenal at the Emirates Stadium.
-He subsequently extended his contract with the club until 2028.
+On 19 August 2023, Saibari netted his first goal for PSV in a 3–1 away win over Vitesse.
+Later that month, on 30 August, he scored twice in a 5–1 win over Rangers in the Champions League play-off round, securing a spot in the competition's group stage and earning Man of the Match honors.
+Having qualified for the Champions League, he made his first group stage appearance on 20 September, starting against Arsenal at the Emirates Stadium.

+Saibari extended his contract with the club until 2028.
 Later that year, on 29 November, he scored his first goal in the Champions League in a 3–2 away victory over Sevilla.

-In the 2023–24 season, Saibari began to have more playing time and helped the team conquered the 2023–24 Eredivisie, playing in 31 matches and scoring 8 goals.
+In the 2023–24 season, Saibari began to have more playing time and helped the team win the 2023–24 Eredivisie, playing in 31 matches and scoring 8 goals.
 In the following season, he became a regular starter and was champion of the 2024–25 Eredivisie, playing in 44 matches and having excellent numbers, with 15 goals and 13 assists in all competitions.
 On 26 October 2025, he scored his first career hat-trick in a 3–2 away win over Feyenoord.
+PSV eventually retained the league title in the 2025–26 Eredivisie season, with Saibari being named Player of the Year with 15 goals and 8 assists.

+Bayern Munich

+Ahead of the 2026–27 season, Saibari signed a five-year contract with Bundesliga club Bayern Munich on 1 July 2026, for a reported €50 million transfer fee.
+On 28 August, he made his Bundesliga debut, providing two assists in a 5–1 victory over VfB Stuttgart.